SynTools/synwatch/README.md

 ${{secret:API_TOKEN}}
 ```

 Secrets are stored encrypted and never rendered in plaintext in the UI.
+They are decrypted and resolved at runtime.

 ---